Tycho-1/Getting-and-Cleaning-Data-Course-Project/README.md

 * Similarly for the file X_test it is combined with y_test and with subject_test
 * Finally, the data from the previous two steps is combined, so that now the 70% of the information in train set is added to the 30% of the test set to arrive at 100% of the data resulting from the experiment (for the mean and standard deviation in this case).
 * Changing the variables names of the resulting reduced dataset.
 This is done as extracting in the same way the names of features.txt that contain mean and standard deviation.
-* However that names do not conform to the priciples of the tidy data, so a couple of transformations are applied.
+* However that names do not conform to the principles of the tidy data, so a couple of transformations are applied.
 * Converting all names into lowercase.
 * Removing "()" and "-" from the names
 * Moving prefixes "t" indicating time and "f" indicating frequency from the beginning to the end of the names of the variables.
 At least in my opinion that is easier to uderstand and read.
 * Finally changing the abbreviations "Acc" and "Gyro" into a descriptive words as "accelerometer" and "gyroscope".
 Again, in my view that is easier to read.
 * Changing the names of the first two columns of the resultind reduced data into "activity" and "subject"
-* Performing the actual summerazition i.e. taking the average of each variable for each activity and subject and putting it into a tidy table
+* Performing the actual summarazition i.e. taking the average of each variable for each activity and subject and putting it into a tidy table
 * Exporting that tidy dataset into a coma separated file so that it can be easily read with different software
 * Exporting the names of the variables so that the making of the code book is easier.

+For detail characteristics of all variables please see the file CodeBook.